chrisbergeron/MMM-NextRocketLaunch/README.md

 # MMM-NextRocketLaunch
-Magic Mirror Module to display the Next Rocket Launch
+This is a Magic Mirror Module that displays the Next Rocket Launch.
+The data comes from the excellent Launch Library 2 API provided by [thespacedevs](https://thespacedevs.com/llapi).
+(Documentation)[https://launchlibrary.net/docs/1.4/api.html]

 ![NextRocketLaunch Module](example1.png)